-(1) Consider the following:

-- Does or will the issuer build, design or develop something?
-Sell something produced by others?
-Provide a service?
-What makes the issuer's business special and different from other competitors in the industry? - What milestones has the issuer already reached and hopes to achieve in the next couple years?
-E.g., Complete testing?
-Find a manufacturer?
-Commence a marketing campaign?
-Buy inventory?
-What is the proposed timeline for achieving each of the milestones? - What are the major hurdles that the issuer expects to face in achieving its milestones? - How are the funds raised from this financing expected to help the issuer advance its business and achieve one or more of the milestones? - Has the issuer entered any contracts that are important to its business? - Has the issuer conducted any operations yet? - Where does the issuer see its business in three, five and ten years? - What are the issuer's future plans and hopes for its business and how does it plan to get there? - What is the issuer's management experience in running a business or in the same industry? - Does the issuer have business premises from which it can operate its business? - How many employees does the issuer have?
-Need? - (2) An issuer describing its business must not refer to a measure of financial performance, financial position or cash flow in the offering document unless (i) the issuer has made financial statements available for the most recently completed financial year, and (ii) the measure referred to in the offering document is an amount presented in the financial statements or is reconciled to an amount presented in the financial statements. - 3.2 Describe the legal structure of the issuer and indicate the jurisdiction where the issuer is incorporated or organized.
+- (1) Answer the following questions if applicable: - Does or will the issuer build, design or develop something?
+Will it sell something produced by others?
+Will it provide a service? - What are the key details about the issuer's industry and operations?
+What makes the issuer's business special and different from other competitors in the industry? - What milestones has the issuer already reached and what do they hope to achieve in the next 2 years?
+E.g., Complete testing, find a manufacturer, commence a marketing campaign or buy inventory.
+What is the proposed timeline for achieving each of the milestones? - What are the major hurdles that the issuer expects to face in achieving its milestones? - How are the funds raised from this financing expected to help the issuer advance its business and achieve one or more of the milestones? - Has the issuer entered any contracts that are important to its business? - Has the issuer conducted any operations yet? - Where does the issuer see its business in 3, 5 and 10 years? - What are the issuer's future plans and hopes for its business and how does it plan to get there? - What is the issuer's management experience in running a business or in the same industry? - Does the issuer have business premises from which it can operate its business? - How many employees does the issuer have?
+How many does it need? - (2) Do not refer to a measure of financial performance, financial position or cash flow in the offering document unless (i) the issuer has made financial statements available for the most recently completed financial year, and (ii) the measure referred to in the offering document is an amount presented in the financial statements or is reconciled to an amount presented in the financial statements.